Best For

 Cooling Test

-The Helix Plus Elite has an outstanding level of cooling performance.
-During our tests, I felt no heat retention around my body.
-The mattress is equipped with a cooling cover that has a cool-to-the-touch feel.
+The Helix Plus Elite has outstanding cooling.
+During our tests, I did not feel any notable heat retention around my body.

 Baseline Temp.